TrellixVulnTeam/HTML-CSS-Course-by-Brad-Traversy_4O2D/Section-3/notes.md

 # Style Attribute Precedence
 - When we set multiple attributes for the same styling, the ones that are further down i.e. more detailed ***OVERWRITE*** the ones that are further up i.e. more general.
   - For example, `padding-top`, `padding-bottom`, `padding-left`, `padding-right` overwrite `padding`

+# Position Values

+- Static (default): Not effected by tblr(top, bottom, left, right) properties/values
+- Relative: tblr values cause element to be moved from its normal position
+- Absolute: Positioned relative to its parent element that is positioned "relative"
+- Fixed: Positioned relative to the viewport i.e. stay at that one spot wherever you scroll to
+- Sticky: Positioned based on scroll position